Exiled cleric who taught UK knifeman praises 'courage'

 In an interview in Tripoli, northern Lebanon, where he has lived since being banished from Britain in 2005, Omar Bakri, founder of banned British Islamist group Al Muhajiroun, said he knew suspect Michael Adebolajo from his lectures a decade ago.

-"When I saw the footage I recognised the face immediately," Bakri told Reuters.
+"When I saw the footage I recognized the face immediately," Bakri told Reuters.
 "I used to know him.
 A quiet man, very shy, asking lots of questions about Islam."

 "What surprised me (is) the quiet man, the man who is very shy, decided to carry out an attack against a British soldier in the middle of the day in the middle of a street in the UK.
 In east London.
 It's incredible.